Ready in less than 30 minutes, this creamy Sun-Dried Tomato Pesto Pasta makes a great weeknight meal that everyone will love!

 How to Make it

-There is so much flexibility with this pasta dish.
-You can toss in some cooked chicken, sausage, ground beef or shrimp for added protein.
+There is so much flexibility with this creamy pesto pasta dish.
+For added protein, you can toss in some cooked diced chicken breast, sausage, ground beef or shrimp.
+This is a great way to use leftovers from a previous meal.
 You can also add some cooked veggies such as spinach, onions or mushrooms.
-Black olives would also be a delicious addition.
+Black or green olives would also be a delicious addition.

 Storage Instructions